mtkwT/Hessian-analysis-with-tensorflow1.x/README.md

 ```

 ## Results
-### The top-20 eigenvalues of the Hessian matrix for the CIFAR-10 dataset at the points of convergence reached by Momentum SGD
+#### The top-20 eigenvalues of the Hessian matrix for the CIFAR-10 dataset at the points of convergence reached by Momentum SGD.

 <img src="https://github.com/mtkwT/Hessian-based-analysis-tensorflow/blob/master/notebooks/hessian_spectral.png" width="550" height="420">

-### The local training loss landscapes at the points of convergence reached by some minibatch SGD
+#### The local training loss landscapes at the points of convergence reached by Momentum SGD.

 <table border="0">
 <tr>